-- Circle cookie cutters in ascending size
+- Circle cookie cutters in three sizes

 - Small blossom cutters